You don’t blog? (5/5: the finale!)

 Some further coverage ideas:—

 Prepare advance posts on neighbourhood or school events but run them at a date to coincide with their opening.
-Pretty soon you’ll be famous for having your ears on the ground.
+Pretty soon you’ll be famous for “having ears on the ground.”

 Music festivals with whacky pictures of whacky people doing whacky things.